chenmug/smart-sensor-network/README.md

 **Work in Progress**

-The networking infrastructure, telemetry pipeline, and monitoring interface are implemented.
-Additional embedded-oriented features such as heartbeat monitoring and fault detection are currently under development.
+The networking infrastructure, telemetry pipeline, sensor simulation framework, and monitoring interface are implemented.

+Additional embedded-oriented features such as heartbeat monitoring, offline detection, and watchdog mechanisms are currently under development.